 - Identify tasks that can be postponed.
 Evaluate your to-do list and identify tasks that can be postponed without causing harm or negative consequences.
 Everyone has a bunch of admin that can be pushed out a few hours or days.

 - Set specific goals for procrastination activities.
-Rather than just engaging in leisure activities aimlessly, set specific goals for your procrastination time.
-Personally this year, I’ve been using my downtime to study trading and technical analysis.
-I love to deep dive into topics whenever something sparks a new interest!
+Set specific goals for your procrastination time rather than just engaging in leisure activities aimlessly.
+This year, I’ve been using my downtime to study trading and technical analysis.
+I love to dive deep into topics whenever something sparks a new interest!

 - Balance procrastination with productivity.
 Ensure that you are still completing your most important tasks.
 Don’t let procrastination interfere with your overall productivity.